 - Improve awareness and understanding of resource management and renewable energy business opportunities

 - Assess your energy/ resource use, and undertake a carbon audit action plan

 - Provide intensive 1-1 support to reduce business risks, costs, carbon emissions and environmental impact

 - Up to date advice on the latest funding initiatives and investment opportunities

-- Business action planning, project management, and bid writing
+- Business action planning, project management, grant funding and bid writing

 What benefits did this service bring to Cotswold businesses?

 The carbon audit and action plan is specifically tailored to your business.
 If implemented effectively it could help you:

 - Reduce your energy use through low cost measures which will save you money

 - Improve energy efficiency by investing in improvements with a defined payback

 - Improve your business practices to become more resource efficient - reducing energy, waste, water, and carbon emissions

 - Invest in renewable energy generation and bio-fuel projects to cut carbon emissions

 - Become more climate resilient and help meet your customer and supply chain requirements

 Click here to view a case study on Daylesford Organic Farm which has recently completed a programme of micro-renewable energy investment.